Pheochromocytoma: An Adrenal Gland Tumor

 Pheochromocytomas happen equally in men and women.
 They often show up when you are in your 30s, 40s, or 50s.

-If someone in your family has this type of tumor, you are more likely to have it.
+If someone in your family has this type of tumor, you may be at a higher risk of developing it.
 This tumor does not seem to be affected by environment, diet, or lifestyle.
 If you have this tumor, you should think about genetic testing.
 About 1 in 4 of these types of tumors are now believed to run in families.

 What are the symptoms of pheochromocytoma?

 The most common sign of a pheochromocytoma is high blood pressure.
 It can be always high or sometimes high.
-Sometimes the tumor can cause high blood pressure that can be life threatening.
-It is a very rare cause of high blood pressure.
+Sometimes the tumor can cause high blood pressure that can be life-threatening.
+It's a very rare cause of high blood pressure.
 But it must be considered when medicine is not enough to control high blood pressure.

 Other symptoms are less common.
 They can be brought on when you are under stress or when you change positions.
 Each person’s symptoms may vary.
 Symptoms may include: